-- A: The default IPSec policies don't require encryption. - B: We cannot use the Kerberos version 5 authentication protocol because the remote users are not members of the domain. - C: We need to do this, but we need to do this on the VPN server.
-We can do this by creating a Routing and Remote Access custom IPSec policy on the VPN server. - D: Pre-shared authentication uses a "password" that is known by the server and the client computers.
-This method is less secure than a certificate based method.
+- A: The default IPSec policies don't require encryption. - B: We cannot use the Kerberos version 5 authentication protocol because the remote users are not members of the domain. - D: Pre-shared authentication uses a "password" that is known by the server and the client computers.
+This method is less secure than a certificate based method. - E: This answer sounds plausible, but the actual setting on RRAS "Allow Custom IPSec policy for L2TP connection" in the RRAS Server properties only allows a pre-shared key which is NOT secure compared to certificate-based IPSec policies.